buddhabrot/UlamAnalysis/README.md

 Which yields numbers that are divisable by 8 by plugging in n=1,2,...

-This pattern then easily emerges by observing that the polynomial above is precisely the same as moving up from the right-bottom coordinate of any ulam spiral turn, and also by offsetting this pattern at any factor of 8 to the top or bottom.
+This pattern then easily is connected to the factors of 8 by observing that the polynomial above is precisely the same as moving up from the right-bottom coordinate of any ulam spiral turn, and also by offsetting this pattern at any factor of 8 to the top or bottom.
+Hence, this pattern will.
+Note this is a different explanation than simply intersecting the pattern.

+## Further research

+The author believes interesting findings can be performed by using cluster analysis to define, extract patterns and generate polynomials for each resulting pattern, that capture the "cluster" correctly.
+This will bring in an amount of algebraic constraints to these 'generator' polynomials that will hopefully teach us more about them, and hopefully the distributions of the factors they generate, and the prime numbers that are "left behind" by the set of numbers not generated by these polynomials.